-A taxable person is still liable to be registered even though his annual taxable turnover for the next twelve months is not expected to exceed the prescribed threshold if during that twelve months period he has stopped making taxable supplies for a period of thirty days or more.
+74. A taxable person is still liable to be registered even though his annual taxable turnover for the next twelve months is not expected to exceed the prescribed threshold if during that twelve months period he has stopped making taxable supplies for a period of thirty days or more.

-The total taxable turnover of a karaoke lounge is RM350,000 for the past twelve months ending June 2012.
-The karaoke lounge has temporarily stopped business for two months starting from July 2012 to August 2012 to carry out some renovation works.
-This karaoke lounge has estimated that the taxable turnover for the next twelve months i.e. July 2012 to June 2013 to be RM200,000.
-In this case, the karaoke lounge is still liable to be registered, and as such, it cannot apply to cancel its GST registration.
+The total taxable turnover of a karaoke lounge is RM350,000 for the past twelve months ending Mac 2016.
+The karaoke lounge has temporarily stopped business for two months starting from July 2016 to August 2016 to carry out some renovation works.
+This karaoke lounge has estimated that the taxable turnover for the next twelve months i.e. April 2016 to Mac 2017 to be RM450,000.
+In this example the karaoke lounge is still liable to be registered because it has stopped making taxable supplies for a period of 62 days, and as such, it is not allowed to apply to cancel its registration.

-18. NOTIFICATION OF CESSATION OF LIABILITY TO BE REGISTERED
+NOTIFICATION OF CESSATION OF LIABILITY TO BE REGISTERED

-A registered person who has ceased business or has ceased making a taxable supply is required to notify Customs within thirty days from the date of such occurrence.
+- 75. A registered person who has ceased business or has ceased making a taxable supply is required to notify Customs within thirty days from the date of such occurrence. - 76.
 A registered person who has notified his cessation of liability to be registered has to continue to fulfill his obligations as a registered person i.e. to charge GST and submit GST returns, until the approved effective date of cancellation of his GST registration.

-19. CANCELLATION OF REGISTRATION
+CANCELLATION OF REGISTRATION

-A registered person may apply to cancel his registration if his liability to be registered has ceased.
-The registration of any person may also be cancelled by Customs if it is found that the person is not liable or eligible to be registered.

-Application for registration cancellation can be made by completing and submitting the form GST-Adm4 either on-line or manually to the nearest Customs' office.

-The registered person will be notified of the approval and the effective date of registration cancellation.
+- 77. A registered person may apply to cancel his registration if his liability to be registered has ceased.
+The registration of any person may also be cancelled by Customs if it is found that the person is not liable or eligible to be registered. - 78.
+Application for registration cancellation can be made by completing and submitting the form GST-Adm4 either on-line or manually in the following manner: - (a) apply electronically through www.gst.customs.gov.my - (b) at the registration kiosk made available at any Customs office; or - (c) manual submission by post - 79.
+The registered person will be notified of the approval and the effective date of cancellation.

-20. LATE REGISTRATION
+LATE REGISTRATION

-A person who is liable to be registered but fails to do so must immediately apply for registration.
+80. A person who is liable to be registered but fails to do so must immediately apply for registration.
 The effective date of registration will be the date the person applies to be registered.

-The annual taxable turnover of Company A has exceeded threshold on 15 May 2012.
-This company is required to apply for registration within twenty eight days beginning 1 June 2012 to 28 June 2012, and it should have been registered effective from 1 July 2012.
-However, the application for GST registration is done only on 1 September 2012.
-In this case, the effective date of registration for Company A is on 1 September 2012.
+The annual taxable turnover of Company A has exceeded threshold on 15 May 2018.
+This company is required to apply for registration within twenty eight days beginning 1 June 2018 to 28 June 2018, and it should have been registered effective from 1 July 2018.
+However, the application for GST registration is done only on 1 September 2018.
+In this case, the effective date of registration for Company A is on 1 September 2018.

-A penalty will be imposed based on the tax which should have been paid from the date a taxable person should have been registered to the date he is registered, and this period is referred to as the late registration period.
-Penalty rates will be imposed according to the following table.
+81. A person who is late in applying for registration will be liable to pay a late registration penalty from the date he should have been registered to the date immediately before the date he is so registered, and this period is referred to as the late registration period.
+Late registration penalty will be imposed according to the following table: